-P.E.: Games time is Thursday afternoon (with R & R) and indoor PE is on a Monday afternoon.
+P.E.: Games/PE time is with Mr O'Dowd on Tuesday afternoons.
 The children in Year 4 will also receive swimming lessons later in the year.
 Please ensure that all PE kits are in school at all times as the timetable may change.

-The class teachers are on duty from 8.45am on the meadow playground, where you are more than welcome to discuss any issues.
-However, if there is any aspect of your child's school experience that you would like to discuss in private, please call the school office to arrange a virtual meeting or a phone call.
+If there is any aspect of your child's school experience that you would like to discuss in private, please call the school office to arrange a virtual meeting or a phone call.